moto-penangf/documentation/docs/info/avb.md

 ![red-state-error.png](../../static/assets/red-state-error.png)

 To prevent this error, you need to unlock the bootloader to put the device into the “Orange State” to disable signature verification

-### Next steps
-If Red State didn't block the Recovery boot, we could run TWRP, but unfortunately that's not possible.

-We need to **find a way to force the device into BROM mode** to disable AVB verification or unlock the bootloader.